Jang-woo-AnnaSoft/execution-state-preflight/design.md

 `KNOWN` and `NULL` are finished lookups and do not enter the count.
 The count measures verification, not fulfillment.

+A finished check can still fail its requirement.
+Compare each checked slot against what was declared: a condition that prohibits execution (hold), or a required argument confirmed `NULL`, is recorded as **unmet**.
+Unmet items are not counted and are not questions.
+The comparison has to be deterministic; a condition that cannot be compared stays `UNKNOWN` and routes to repair.

-Counting requires a settled list, so an error in deciding that list is not detectable by counting.
+Counting requires a settled checklist, so an error in deciding that checklist is not detectable by counting.
 Section 9 says where that lands.

 ---